tradingview/rest_integrations_docs/source/FAQ.rst

 --------------

 Are there any restrictions on the lifetime of tokens?
 What is the optimal lifetime?
-   Max lifetime is a 32-bit signed integer —-- ``2147483647``.
-It’s about 24.8 of a day.
-Furthermore, you can make it never-ending if you don’t send ``expired_in`` parameter, but we think this is unsafe.
+   Max lifetime is a 32-bit signed integer --- ``2147483647``.
+It\'s about 24.8 of a day.
+Furthermore, you can make it never-ending if you don\'t send ``expired_in`` parameter, but we think this is unsafe.
 The optimal token lifetime should be in the range of 15-30 minutes.

 There is no ``prompt`` parameter in the OAuth specification?
 How is it used?